 Books

 I don’t want to write a TED talk for every book.
-These are just books I think are worth reading if you care about security, networking, systems, and the kind of philosophy that makes you less stupid while staring at a terminal.
+These are just books I think are worth reading if you care about security, networking, systems, and the kind of philosophy that makes you less stupid.

 Buy used if you can.
 Borrow if you can.
 Support local bookstores if they are not charging clown prices.